-And as the writer says, if we are not sanctified we will not see God.
+The Bible also says that ‘if we are not sanctified we will not see God.’
 We will not go to Heaven.
-The pathway to Heaven is not an easy pathway and definitely requires our motivation to continue.
-Our Hope will give us that motivation.
+The pathway to Heaven is not an easy pathway.
+It definitely requires our motivation to continue.
+Our Hope for Salvation will give us that motivation.